Local Multiple Traces Formulation for Electromagnetics: Stability and Preconditioning for Smooth Geometries: Concluding remarks

 \section{Concluding remarks}

 This article paves the way to show well-posedness of the local MTF applied to electromagnetic wave scattering.
+As pointed out in Section \ref{sec:Introduction}, the results in this paper can be generalised to other smooth surfaces by compact perturbation.
 Further research includes theoretical and numerical results for multiple domains and domains with junction or triple points.
-Concerning the MTF linear system preconditioning, our research hints at applying the fast preconditioning technique of \cite{EIJH19} to produce lower requirements of matrix-vector products for the preconditioners (applicable to both $\mrm{MTF}_{\loc}^2$ and $\mB\cdot\mrm{MTF}_{\loc}$).
-Finally, the novel preconditioner $\mB$ proposed here paves a way toward high order inverse approximation of operators and Calder\'on-based polynomial preconditioners \cite{F91}.
+Concerning the MTF linear system preconditioning, our research hints at applying the fast preconditioning technique of \cite{EIJH19,EIJH21} to produce lower requirements of matrix-vector products for the preconditioners (applicable to both $\mrm{MTF}_{\loc}^2$ and $\IB_{(\kappa,\mu)}\cdot\mrm{MTF}_{\loc}$).
+Fast convergence for the Fichera cube showed the applicability to complex (non-smooth) shapes.
+Finally, the novel preconditioner $\IB_{(\kappa,\mu)}$ proposed here paves a way toward high order inverse approximation of operators and Calder\'on-based polynomial preconditioners \cite{F91}.